alexanderromanenko/PY-R-Machine-Learning-Practice/README.md

   ## PY-R-Machine-Learning-Practice

 This repository consists of codes and reports for various methods of Machine Learning:

 1) K-Nearest Neighbour.
 Classification of Wine quality based on number of parameters using k-NN
 2) Naive bayes.
-Spam filter (using Python SciKit package)
+Spam filter (using Python SciKit package).